 - Backend: This is the core structure of a website.
 It will determine what is your website’s language (Java, SQL, C++, …) to collect needed information from databases, how to load a page when clicking a button, or send a new entry from one of your contact forms to a program,…

-Project phase 6: Migration and Launching
+Project Phase 6: Migration and Launching

 This is the last phase of the project phase plan.
 This phase brings your website into reality and gets access to customers.
 Below are some notes for your website migration and launching:

-– Updating or migrating a little at a time: You should not migrate the entire website at one time.
+- Updating or migrating a little at a time: You should not migrate the entire website at one time.
 After running tests, you should move your website one section at a time.
-It will help you to minimize the risks of outage or issues.
+It will help you to minimize the risks of outages or issues.

 - Not completing different migration types at the same time: You should separately switch hosts and update your website’s layout.
 Do not do those tasks together.